NH Foods Ltd

 Strength of Policy

-The company commits in writing to respect human rights per the International Bill of Human Rights and the ILO's Declaration on Fundamental Principles and Rights at Work.
+The company provides a general statement on its commitment to respect human rights, aligning with international standards such as the International Bill of Human Rights and the ILO's Declaration on Fundamental Principles and Rights at Work.
+This policy applies to all its workers.

 1/1